Posted on June 15, 2020

 "Thanks to the City of Boston's commitment, ONE+Boston will expand our ability to help moderate-income households and people of color," said Elliot Schmiedl, MHP's homeownership director.
 "We've always had great support from the Baker-Polito Administration and we're thrilled to partner with Mayor Walsh and the Boston Home Center to help more people build wealth through homeownership in Boston."

 Four lenders are offering ONE+Boston: Boston Private Bank, Cambridge Trust, Citizens, and Santander banks.
 All were instrumental in designing the program.
 Boston Private and Santander are currently offering ONE+Boston.
-Cambridge Trust will join on July 1 and Citizens will join later this summer.
+Cambridge Trust will join on July 1 and Citizens will join in late summer or early fall.
 For more information, check out MHP's ONE+Boston web page or download this ONE+Boston flyer.
 More information is also available through the Boston Home Center

 Increasing homeownership rates - particularly for low- and moderate-income residents, people of color, new immigrants and first-generation homebuyers - is one of Mayor Walsh’s top priorities.
 It is reflected in his Housing A Changing City: Boston 2030 Plan.
 This new program came out of Mayor Walsh’s Barriers to Homeownership Working Group, which included a business group, realtors, local lenders, MHP, and advocacy groups such as the Massachusetts Affordable Housing Alliance (MAHA) and the Greater Boston Interfaith Organization (GBIO).
 ONE+Boston is the city's first affordable mortgage program to be created specifically for low- and moderate-income first-time homebuyers, and the first to be developed in the Commonwealth of Massachusetts in the last 30 years.